zkzoomer/bq2/docs/README.md

 ### About the Code

-The base logic of the protocol is reflected in the [circuits](../packages/circuits/), which interacts with the core [smart contracts](../packages/contracts/).
-A series of [JavaScript libraries](../packages/lib/) will also be provided, enabling developers to easily generate and verify all the proofs that power Block Qualified.
+The base logic of the protocol is reflected in the [circuits](../packages/circuits/), which interact with the core [smart contracts](../packages/contracts/).
+A series of [JavaScript libraries](../packages/lib/) are also provided, enabling developers to easily generate and verify all the proofs that power Block Qualified.